 However, once you’d like to venture out and visit some wineries, you’ll need your car again.
 The wineries are spread throughout the Santa Ynez Valley, and the best way to get to them with your pet is in your own car.

 Even a short trip to the Santa Ynez Valley feels like a real getaway.
 Exploring the idyllic valley and rolling hills is remarkably calming, and flavorful food and drink abound.
-So the next time you’re looking for a quick jaunt outside Los Angeles with you pet in tow, look no further than Solvang.
+So the next time you’re looking for a quick dog-friendly getaway in Southern California, look no further than Solvang.
 Cheers!